Greetings from Asbury Park, N.J.

-Greetings from Asbury Park, N.J. is the debut studio album by American singer-songwriter Bruce Springsteen.
-It was produced by Mike Appel and Jim Cretecos from June through October 1972 at the budget-priced 914 Sound Studios.
-The album was released January 5, 1973, by Columbia Records to average sales but positive critical reviews.
+Greetings from Asbury Park, N.J. is the debut studio album by the American singer-songwriter Bruce Springsteen.
+It was produced from June 7 to October 26, 1972, by Mike Appel and Jim Cretecos at the budget-priced 914 Sound Studios, based in Blauvelt, New York.
+The album was released on January 5, 1973, through Columbia Records, to average sales but a positive critical reception.
+The tracks "Blinded by the Light" and "Spirit in the Night" were released as the project's two singles, in February and May 1973 respectively, although both singles failed to chart.